FrenchOrange/pokepinball-onmodel/README.md

 # Pokémon Pinball

-This is a disassembly of Pokémon Pinball (Game Boy Color).
+This is a fork of the disassembly of Pokémon Pinball (Game Boy Color).
+The goal of this fork is to provide some graphical tweaks to the Pokémon sprites, alongside miscellaneous fixes.

 It builds the following rom: